 What have we discovered?

-In 1997, we identified the first patients with a problem in a gene which stops it working normally, can cause obesity.
+In 1997, we discovered for the first time that a fault or variant in a gene which stops it working normally, can cause obesity.
 The first condition we found was called “congenital leptin deficiency” and the gene that was faulty in these patients was the leptin gene.
 Leptin is a hormone that is produced by fat cells and works by telling the brain that we are no longer hungry.
 If this gene is not working, people are unable to make leptin or if they do, it doesn’t work normally.
 As a result, they feel very hungry and do not know when to stop eating.
-Because this gene was a hormone (like insulin), we were able to replace the hormone with injections.
-We have successfully treated a number of patients with this condition and continue to see patients from around the world for this treatment.
+This condition is fully treatable with a daily injection of leptin.
+We have successfully treated people with this condition from around the world.